 Focus on What You Like About Yourself

-I was hesitant at first, feeling that my anger had been a tool used to work out harder and resist junk foods.
+At first, I was hesitant, feeling that my anger had been a tool used to work out harder and resist junk foods.
 But, I gave it a try anyway.

 I began making a point of spending time (honestly probably about 20 seconds) each day looking at myself in the mirror and focusing on what I did like.